dboddie-canonical-work/disgorged-docs/the-flutter-extension.rst

 ..

-   ⓘ The Flutter extension does not currently support `core22 <base-snaps.md>`__.
-Snaps using ``core22`` should instead use the `flutter <the-flutter-plugin.md>`__ plugin with the `gnome <the-gnome-extension.md>`__ extension.
+   ⓘ The Flutter extension does not currently support :ref:`core22 <base-snaps>`.
+Snaps using :ref:``core22`` should instead use the `flutter <the-flutter-plugin>` plugin with the :ref:`gnome <the-gnome-extension>` extension.

-Each Flutter extension uses the `gnome-3-28 extension <the-gnome-3-28-extension.md>`__ to provide many of the components needed to build Flutter desktop applications.
+Each Flutter extension uses the :ref:`gnome-3-28 extension <the-gnome-3-28-extension>` to provide many of the components needed to build Flutter desktop applications.

-Use of the `flutter plugin <the-flutter-plugin.md>`__ is optional.
+Use of the :ref:`flutter plugin <the-flutter-plugin>` is optional.
 The plugin drives the build process while the extension handles its dependencies.

 -  `Using the extensions <#the-flutter-extension-heading--how>`__: adding the necessary keywords to your snapcraft.yaml
 -  `Interface connections <#the-flutter-extension-heading--plugs>`__: which interfaces are accessible from the extension

 ..

    ℹ Snapcraft extensions enable snap developers to easily incorporate a set of common requirements into a snap.
-See `Snapcraft extensions <snapcraft-extensions.md>`__ for further details.
+See :ref:`Snapcraft extensions <snapcraft-extensions>` for further details.

 .. raw:: html